 14. Enter a spoke name and click CREATE.

 15. On the CiraHub Dashboard, click on each of the Spokes, select Sync Options, then Allow the Hub to create and sync items in this spoke, and click NEXT.
-This will enable 2-way synchronization between the Hub and your spoke.
+This will enable you to two-way sync Google contacts.

-16. Click “Sync now” to enable 2-way synchronization between the Spokes and the Hub you have created.
+16. Click “Sync now” to two-way sync your Global Address List with Google between the Spokes and the Hub you have created.
 You can also modify the sync options for each of your Spokes.

 More About CiraHub!

-CiraHub is a two-way sync platform for shared contacts and calendars for Microsoft Office 365, Exchange Server, and other Microsoft Enterprise Applications users.
+CiraHub is a two-way sync platform for shared contacts and calendars for Microsoft 365, Exchange Server, and other Microsoft Enterprise Applications users.
 The software is designed to make it easy for people lacking IT expertise to set up shared contact and calendar sync for their company.
-For more information check out the FAQ page and our CiraHub Onboarding Guide.
+Click here to learn more about how you can start a CiraHub trial today!